oblinger/alienbio/docs/architecture/ABIO execution.md

-# ABIO execution - Running Simulations and Experiments
+# ABIO execution
 **Parent**: [[alienbio]]
-Running simulations and experiments: the engine that advances biological state through time and the framework for testing AI agents.
+Simulation engine that advances biological state through time, plus the agent interface and experimentation framework.

 ## Runtime
 The runtime environment and pegboard for all subsystems.